shakacode/shakapacker/docs/troubleshooting.md

 application is using your staging `config.asset_host` host when using `javascript_pack_tag`.

-This can be fixed by setting the environment variable `WEBPACKER_ASSET_HOST` to an empty string where your assets are compiled.
+This can be fixed by setting the environment variable `SHAKAPACKER_ASSET_HOST` to an empty string where your assets are compiled.
 On Heroku this is done under *Settings* -> *Config Vars*.

-This way webpacker won't hard-code the CDN host into the manifest file used by `javascript_pack_tag`, but instead fetch the CDN host at runtime, resolving the issue.
+This way shakapacker won't hard-code the CDN host into the manifest file used by `javascript_pack_tag`, but instead fetch the CDN host at runtime, resolving the issue.